Filter Ferret

 W × H × D60 × 24 × 15 in

-The FATORRI solves the open-vs-closed storage debate by offering both.
-Two open center shelves keep daily-use devices (streaming box, game console) accessible.
-Two side cabinets behind industrial mesh doors hide everything else — and the mesh lets IR remote signals pass through, so you don't need to open the doors to change the channel.
+Open storage or closed?
+The FATORRI gives you both.
+Two open center shelves for daily-use devices — streaming box, game console, whatever you grab constantly.
+Two side cabinets behind mesh doors for everything else.
+The mesh lets IR remote signals pass through.
+You don't open the doors to change the channel.

-Six cable management holes — the most on this list — make wire organization straightforward even with a complex setup.
-The 360 lb top capacity and 120 lb shelf capacity are tied for the strongest on this list.
+Six cable management holes — the most on this list.
+Even complex setups stay organized.
+360 lb top capacity, 120 lb per shelf.
+Tied for the strongest here.

-Who it's for: Buyers with multiple devices who want some things visible and others hidden.
-The mesh doors are the key feature — they conceal clutter without blocking remotes.
+Who it's for: You have multiple devices and want some visible, others hidden.
+The mesh doors are the reason to buy this over competitors — they conceal clutter without blocking remotes.

-Watch out for: At 15 inches deep, a soundbar in front of the TV base is a tight fit.
-Real-world assembly takes 1-1.5 hours despite the manufacturer's 30-minute claim.
-Only two color options.
+Watch out for: 15 inches of depth means a soundbar in front of the TV base is tight.
+Real assembly takes 1–1.5 hours despite the manufacturer's 30-minute claim.
+Only two colors.

 OKD 60-Inch — Best Industrial